nadiamariduena/python-intro-2024-privat/z__all_mds/27_Virtual_Env_and_pip_0_.md

 <br>
 <br>

-#### 🟣 Question: Give me an example comparing the use of the matrices on python and threejs
+### 🟣 Question: Give me an example comparing the use of the matrices on python and [threejs](https://threejs.org/)

 #### chatgpt:

 Let's compare how matrices (or arrays) are used in Python (specifically with NumPy) and in Three.js (JavaScript) for creating and manipulating a grid-based game environment.

+### 🟢 Matrices in Python (NumPy)

+In Python, **NumPy** provides powerful tools for working with multi-dimensional arrays, often referred to as matrices.
+Here's how you might use NumPy arrays to represent and manipulate a grid-based game environment: